Xinyang-Li/AdaPS/README.md

 If you use this code please cite the corresponding papers where original methods appeared:

-"Adaptive optimization for axial multi-foci generation in multiphoton microscopy". [[paper]](https://www.osapublishing.org/oe/home.cfm)
+"*Adaptive optimization for axial multi-foci generation in multiphoton microscopy*". [[paper]](https://www.osapublishing.org/oe/home.cfm)